khusika/khusika.github.io/content/posts/setup-filebrowser/index.en.md

 ## Introduction to the Components

-*   **Filebrowser**: A web-based file manager that lets you upload, download, manage, and share your files.
+*   **Filebrowser-Quantum**: A web-based file manager that lets you upload, download, manage, and share your files.
 We'll be using the [gtstef/filebrowser](https://hub.docker.com/r/gtstef/filebrowser) fork, which includes some nice enhancements.
 *   **OnlyOffice Document Server**: An open-source office suite that provides online editors for text documents, spreadsheets, and presentations.
 We'll integrate it with Filebrowser to edit documents directly in the browser.
 *   **Cloudflare Tunnel**: A service that creates a secure, outbound-only connection between your server and the Cloudflare network.
 This allows you to expose your services to the internet without opening up any ports on your firewall, protecting you from direct attacks.